sendaifun/solana-agent-kit/README.md

   - Automated decision-making capabilities

 ## 📃 Documentation
-You can view the full documentation of the kit at [docs.sendai.fun](https://docs.sendai.fun/v0/introduction)
+You can view the full documentation of the kit in our [GitHub repository](https://github.com/sendaifun/solana-agent-kit/tree/main/docs)

 ## 📦 Installation